bensim7/bensim7.github.io/README.md

 5. Players with 6 or more cards in their hand should take an action.

+---

-Technologies used
+### Technologies used

 Javascript - for loop, if-else statements, arrays, setTimeout, alert.
 DOM to insert classnames, img src and do if-else comparisons, removing of innerHTML and classNames through clicking on event.currentTarget and Event Listeners.

 CSS

 HTML

 console.log - troubleshooting

 alert statements to show the game rules and if a player won/lost the game.

 Game is created with HTML and CSS pages for the basic user interface first, with the respective divs.

-javascript codes used for generating the deck, shuffling and dealing the cards and starting hand.
+Javascript codes used for generating the deck, shuffling and dealing the cards and starting hand.

 ---